openvinotoolkit/model_server/docs/deploying_server.md

 or start as a background process or a daemon initiated by ```systemctl/initd``` depending on the Linux distribution and specific hosting requirements.

-All the Model Server documentation use docker to deploy the service, but the same can be achieved outside the container.
+Most of the Model Server documentation use docker to deploy the service, but the same can be achieved outside the container.
 Learn more about model server [starting parameters](parameters.md).

 > **NOTE**: